 If you’re experiencing debt-related stress, it’s essential to seek help from a qualified professional.
 Financial counseling, therapy, and other resources can help you manage your debt and develop coping strategies to reduce stress and improve your mental health.

-In conclusion, recent studies and research from Canada and the United States suggest that women may be more vulnerable to the negative mental health effects of debt-related stress than men.
+Recent studies and research from Canada and the United States suggest that women may be more vulnerable to the negative mental health effects of debt-related stress than men.
 If you’re struggling with debt-related stress, seek help and support to manage your stress and improve your overall well-being.

 Additional Resources: